 Streaming video is a fairly low-emitting activity, especially compared to driving to a cinema, for instance.
-As consumers, we can further reduce our environmental footprint by streaming at lower resolutions, using smaller devices and screens, and connecting through WiFi instead of mobile networks.
-Replacing devices less often can also help, since production accounts for more than two-thirds of the lifecycle carbon emissions of mobile devices, and electronic waste is a growing problem across the world.
+As consumers, we can further reduce our environmental footprint by using smaller devices and screens, which consume less electricity.
+Replacing devices less often can also help, since the production phase accounts for around 80% of the lifecycle carbon emissions of mobile devices (and about a third for televisions), and electronic waste is a growing problem across the world.

 Sustainable design and coding could also help, such as further improving video compression.
 A recent study explored the potential energy and emission reductions of shifting YouTube music videos to audio only when playing in the background.

 It is important to keep in mind the scale of emissions from digital technologies compared to other sectors, with digital technologies accounting for around 1.5% of global carbon emissions.

 All sectors and technologies are needed to help achieve the goals of the Paris Agreement and digital technologies are no exception.
 In fact, digital technologies, such as AI, could help accelerate climate action.
 But without sound climate policies, AI could end up just helping to make oil extraction cheaper or extending the lifetime of coal plants.

 What is indisputable is the need to keep a close eye on the explosive growth of Netflix and other digital technologies and services to ensure society is receiving maximum benefits, while minimising the negative consequences – including on electricity use and carbon emissions.